ConsumerDataStandardsAustralia/standards/slate/source/includes/standards/_headers.md

 Header Field | Description | Mandatory?
 -------------|-------------|-----------
 **Content-Type** | Standard HTTP Header.
 Represents the format of the payload provided in the request.
-Must be set to `application/json`.
+The requested media type must be `application/json;charset=UTF-8`.
 Mandatory for PUT and POST calls.| Conditional
 **Accept** | Standard HTTP Header.
-Specify the Content-Type that is required from the Server.<br/>If specified, must be set to `application/json` unless otherwise specified in the resource end point standard.<br/>If set to an unacceptable value the holder must respond with a 406 Not Acceptable.
-If not specified, default is `application/json`. | Optional
+Specify the Content-Type and media type that is required from the Server.<br/>If specified, must be set to `application/json;charset=UTF-8` unless otherwise specified in the resource end point standard.<br/>If set to an unacceptable value the holder must respond with a 406 Not Acceptable.
+If not specified, default is `application/json;charset=UTF-8`. | Optional
 **x-v** | Version of the API end point requested by the client.
 Must be set to a positive integer.
 The holder should respond with the highest supported version between `x-min-v` and `x-v`.
 If the value of `x-min-v` is equal to or higher than the value of `x-v` then the `x-min-v` header should be treated as absent. <br/>If all versions requested are not supported then the holder must respond with a `406 Not Acceptable`. | Mandatory
 **x-min-v** | Minimum version of the API end point requested by the client.
 Must be set to a positive integer if provided.
 The holder should respond with the highest supported version between `x-min-v` and `x-v`.
 If the value of `x-min-v` is equal to or higher than the value of `x-v` then the `x-min-v` header should be treated as absent. <br/>If all versions requested are not supported then the holder must respond with a `406 Not Acceptable`. | Optional
 **x-&lt;HID&gt;-v** | A holder specific version of extension fields.
 Should not be used in conjunction with `x-min-v`. | Optional